Stories

 Innovative Food Distribution Model for the Kootenay/Boundary Region

 In the rural Kootenay and Boundary regions, food distribution challenges include the distances between distribution points, lack of supply chain data, and limited collaboration among food industry stakeholders.
-A new innovative model for food distribution was launched by the Lower Columbia Community Development Team Society (LCCDTS) to address these issues, which developed the Grow and Connect customized software platform to coordinate regional shipping routes.
+The Lower Columbia Community Development Team Society (LCCDTS) worked with other organizations to launch a new innovative model for food distribution to address these issues.
+This innovative model, the Grow and Connect customized software platform, helps businesses coordinate regional shipping routes.
 The Economic Trust of the Southern Interior (ETSI-BC) supported the project at various stages.
 The project is viewed as an important contributor to innovation in the region’s the agri-food sector.

 Read More